berkayozkirli/courses/notes/maths/analysis_zorich.typ

 === Cardinality of a Set
 The set $X$ is said to have a equipollent to the set $Y$ if there exists a bijective mapping of $X$ onto $Y$.
 It is clear that the relation $X R Y$ is an equivalence relation.

-The relation of equipollence, partitions the collection of all sets into classes of mutuallt equivalent sets.
+The relation of equipollence, partitions the collection of all sets into classes of mutually equivalent sets.
 Sets of an equivalence class has the same number of elements.

 The class to which a set $X$ belongs is called the cardinality of $X$.
 If $X tilde Y$ we can write $"card" X = "card" Y$.